443eb9/bevy_entitiles/README.md

 Platform: 10600KF

+**Notice: Due to the performance overhead caused by the recorder, the fps value maybe inaccurate!**

 ### LDtk

 The gif on the right is the map generated with wave function collapse.
 And the orange boxes in the left image is procedural generated colliders.